Prisoner’s arms on prison bars.

 The Hebrew word here used (sohar) means properly a round tower or fortress.
-It seems to have been a part of Potiphar's house, a place in which state prisoners were kept.
+This name may have been a Hebrew version of an Egyptian word.
+This prison may have been a part of Potiphar’s house, a place in which state prisoners were kept.

 Imprisonment under Mosaic Law